balassy/aws-lambda-typescript/README.md

 - Code analysis with [TSLint](https://palantir.github.io/tslint/) and [Codebeat](https://codebeat.co/projects/github-com-balassy-aws-lambda-typescript-master) - _avoid dumb coding mistakes._
 - Unit testing with [Mocha](https://mochajs.org/), mocking with [ts-mockito](https://github.com/NagRock/ts-mockito) - _be free to change your implementation._
 - Test coverage report with [Istanbul](https://istanbul.js.org/) and [Coveralls](https://coveralls.io) - _so you know your weak spots._
+- Integration testing after release - _to verify your deployment._
 - Generated [Swagger](https://swagger.io/) documentation for the endpoints, which works well with [SwaggerHub](https://app.swaggerhub.com) - _the expected description of your API._
 - Multiple layers in the code to separate concerns and independently test them - _avoid monolith and complexity._
 - Health check endpoints - _to quickly test your service._